AIRe-Platform/aire-id/README.md

 Hit F5 and you should be good to go.

+## Registering client applications for development

+Import `test/Clients.csv` into the `Clients` table using Azure Storage Explorer.
+Create the table if it does not exist.
+Make sure you have Azure Storage emulator services running.

 ## Updating frontend

 Either run the VSCode task `Build frontend` or build manually: